trebisky/orangepi/README.md

 7. inter_kyu - interrupts with timer and GIC with Kyu additions (works)

 After this, my efforts have transitioned to getting Kyu to run on the Orange Pi, so you should go there next.
+Both interrupts and multiple core startup are working nicely with Kyu now.
-I will probably never get the "inter_ez" demo to work (but you never know), and expect to try to push forwad the second core business with the aid of the Kyu infrastructure.
-So this project is not expected to get much more attention from me, and some things are unfinished.
+I will probably never get the "inter_ez" demo to work (but you never know), and pushing it and the second core business both got done within the Kyu framework.
+These projects are not expected to get much more attention from me, and some things here are unfinished.

-The bootrom is the one thing here that may get further attention.
+The bootrom is the one thing here that could get further attention.